Elucidating the solution space of extended reverse-time SDE for diffusion models

 \textbf{VP SDE Solvers achieve parity with VE SDE Solvers:} The only difference between Eq.(\ref{app_ve_sde_1}) and Eq.(\ref{app_vp_sde_1}) lies in the latter being scaled by $1/\alpha_t$, but their relative errors remain the same.
-In other words, the performance of the VP SDE and the VE SDE solver is equivalent under the same number of steps and pretrained model.
-Directly comparing VP SDE and VE SDE solvers by experiments has been challenging in prior research due to the absence of a generative model simultaneously supporting both types of SDEs.
-This has led to divergent conclusions, with some studies~\citep{song2021score} finding that VE SDE provides better sample quality than VP SDE, while others~\citep{jolicoeur2021gotta} reaching the opposite conclusion.
-Fortunately, EDM~\citep{karras2022elucidating} allows us for a fair comparison between VP SDE and VE SDE, as elaborated in Appendix \ref{EDM_VE_VP}.
+In other words, the performance of the VP SDE and the VE SDE solver is equivalent under the same NFE and pretrained model.
+Directly comparing them by experiments has been challenging in prior research due to the absence of a generative model simultaneously supporting both types of SDEs.
+This has led to divergent conclusions, with some studies \cite{song2021score} finding that VE SDE provides better sample quality than VP SDE, while others \cite{jolicoeur2021gotta} reaching the opposite conclusion.
+Fortunately, EDM \cite{karras2022elucidating} allows us for a fair comparison between VP SDE and VE SDE, as elaborated in Supp.3.3.